-- 1. temporary cash flow shortages, - 2. emergencies, - 3. unanticipated economic downturns based on an adverse change in economic indicators as outlined below, and; - 4. one-time opportunities necessary to continue County services. - B. The County reserve policy is applicable to all operating property tax levy funds.
+- 2. eEmergencies;-, - 3. uUnanticipated economic downturns based on an adverse change in economic indicators as outlined below; and; - B. The County reserve policy is applicable to all operating property tax levy funds.
 The General Fund balance can be used to assist other tax levy funds to meet the policy.
 Lake County adopts the following reserve: - 1.
 A reserve to designate fund balance in the amount equal to the carryovers budgeted by the County Board for unfinished projects budgeted in the previous fiscal year. - 2.
 A reserve for risk fund liabilities based on a professionally performed actuarial analysis. - 3.
 A cash flow reserve equal to the cash flow needs for the most recently completed fiscal year defined as 1.5 months of the current fiscal years appropriation. - 4.
 A fund reserve equal to 15% of the operating budgeted expense of the funds except the FICA, IMRF and the claim portion of the Risk and Liability Funds.
-The reserves can be used as follows:
+The reserves can be used as follows: - a.

-- a.
 In the general fund one-third (5%) and in the remaining tax levy operating funds twothirds (10%) of this reserve can only be used in case of economic downturn as defined in the Economic Downturn Indicators section below. - b.
 One-third (5%) can be used to fund one-time emergency unanticipated expenditure requirements or to offset unanticipated revenue downturns occurring within a fiscal year. - c.
 One-third (5%) of this reserve in the general fund is set aside as additional liability reserves. - 5.
 The 15% reserves can only be used after the budgeted contingency has been exhausted.
 These reserves can be used only after a plan has been outlined to address the situation that necessitated the use of the reserves. - 6.
-The County Board may also designate cash balance in addition to the above reserves for the purpose of funding future capital projects or other one time expenditures.
+The County Board may also designate cash balance in addition to the above reserves for the purpose of funding future capital projects or other one\time expenditures.